MiloudiMohamed/laraconfirm/README.md

 # Easy Email Confirmation for Your Laravel App

-  This composer package offers an easy way to add confiirmation email step for your Laravel applications.
+  This composer package offers an easy way to add confirmation email step for your Laravel applications.

 ## Installation